-Pollack within ICES divisions 4.a-c, 6.a, 7.a, b, d-h, j fall within the remit of the EU Common Fisheries Policy (CFP).
-Management includes several species-specific TACs (including for pollack in subareas 6, 12, 14 and division 5.b; and subarea 7 under EU Council Regulation 2018/120).
-ICES produce catch advice for the stock in subarea 4 and division 3.a (ICES, 2016) but due to a lack of information do not undertake a stock assessment and no reference points are defined.
-They also produce advice for the stock in subarea 7 (ICES, 2017) for which they do undertake an assessment but this is data limited and the assessment based on commercial landings data only (Depletion-Corrected Average Catch).
-No reference points are defined.
-In the absence of key elements of a species specific management regime these stocks have been assessed using Productivity Susceptibility Analysis (PSA) under Clause D. The stock was classed as vulnerable by the PSA but passed upon further analysis in clause D4.
+Pollack within ICES Divisions IVa-c, VI.a, VII.a, b, d-h, j falls within the remit of the EU Common Fisheries Policy (CFP).

+Management includes several species-specific TACs (Pollack in Subareas VI, XII, XIV and Division Vb; and Subarea VII) under EU Council Regulation 2019/124.
+ICES produce catch advice for the stock in Subarea IV and Division III; due to lack of information a stock assessment is not undertaken; no reference points are defined.

+ICES also produce advice for the stock in Subarea VII for which they do undertake an assessment which is data limited; the assessment being based on commercial landings data only (Depletion-Corrected Average Catch).
+Again no reference points are defined for the stock.

+The comparative lack of scientific information on the status of the population in the assessment area means that a risk-assessment style approach must be taken.
+The fishery was assessed using the risk-based Productivity, Susceptibility Analysis (PSA) as per IFFO-RS v 2.0 procedures for Category D species.
+The stock was classed as vulnerable by the initial PSA but passed upon further analysis in Clause D4.

-Pollack is listed of least concern on IUCN Red List of Threatened Species and is not listed by CITES (http://www.iucnredlist.org/details/18125103/0; accessed 24 April 2018).
+Pollack is listed of least concern on IUCN Red List of Threatened Species and is not listed by CITES accessed (websites accessed 09.07.19).